christophertino/rize-swift-sdk/README.md

 ### Supported iOS Versions

-The Rize iOS SDK is compatible with the two most recent, major iOS releases.
+The Rize Swift SDK is compatible with the two most recent, major iOS releases.

 We currently support **iOS v15 and higher**.